ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Cheating/en.md

 ## Is using specialized hardware considered as cheating?
 Peripherals such as tablets and touchscreens are fine.
-Anything which decreases the skill required to play or cancels/defeats the effect of the game modifiers are not.
+Anything which decreases the skill required to play (e.g. using fidget spinners on a tablet) or cancels/defeats the effect of the game modifiers are not.
 This means that using multiple PCs, input splitters or anything of that kind is considered a no-no.

-## How can I request a ban appeal?
+## How can I appeal my restriction?
-Wait for three months after the latest issued ban before appealing.
-Address your emails to [accounts@ppy.sh](mailto:accounts@ppy.sh) and use a subject of `Ban Appeal: <username>`
+Wait for three months after the latest issued restriction before appealing.
+Address your emails to [accounts@ppy.sh](mailto:accounts@ppy.sh) and use a subject of `Restriction Appeal: <username>`

 The team expects users to give a full history of their wrongdoings and give reasons why they won't be reoffending in the future.